There are certain things that should not happen before 7am.

 Once upon a time, in the beautiful days of two children, this was a magical hour, where I would gently lay my angelic children down and they would drift off into a peaceful slumber AT THE EXACT SAME TIME.
 Now, I pray that I get 2/3 down at the same time.
 And that the third will take a “rest” aka watch Paw Patrol on a loop.
 If all goes REALLY well, I’ll eat food.
 Yes, actual food!
 And I won’t share it with ANYONE!!
 Ahh, the dream.

 THIS is the time for Play Doh.
 For arts and crafts.
 For getting creative and making a list of things to look for on a nature walk around the neighborhood.
 This is the magical moment when I’m the BEST version of my Mama self.
-(I largely give credit to that food that I ate).
+(I largely give credit to that food that I ate and the fact that I’m fully caffeinated by now).
 We all play together, I drink pretend tea, I take care of pretend babies, I fall endlessly into a world of make believe.
 We play soccer in the yard, we sit in the dirt and play with dinosaurs, we even PAINT.
 We love each other and our lives and it’s freaking perfect.

 5PM.
 The Witching Hour.
 It all.
 Goes.
 To.
 Shit.